w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ![nested proxy calls](../assets/nested_proxy_calls.png)

-In this case, in order for example to bond more funds, Charly needs to submit a `prox.proxy` extrinsic to Anon, which in turn submits a `proxy.proxy` extrinsic to Alice including a `staking.bondExtra` extrinsic call specifying the number of tokens that need to be bounded.
+In this case, for example to bond more funds, Charly needs to submit a `prox.proxy` extrinsic to Anon, which in turn submits a `proxy.proxy` extrinsic to Alice including a `staking.bondExtra` extrinsic call, specifying the number of tokens that need to be bounded.
+If Charly wants to leave, a new account can take his place as any proxy (before Charly leaves!).
+There is no need to change the staking proxy account.
+Also, Alice is the only one who can remove Anon as a staking proxy, and Anon can only perform staking-related tasks.
+For example, Anon cannot send funds out from Alice's account.

 ## Anonymous Proxies